 Hyundai Elantra Interior

-- "The available 7-inch touchscreen and navigation system are easy to use thanks to large virtual buttons and an intuitive menu layout." -- Edmunds
+- "The available 7-inch touchscreen is quite user-friendly thanks to large virtual buttons and an intuitive menu layout." -- Edmunds

-- "The new 4.3-in touchscreen is a nice standard feature on fancier models, but technophiles will want the full 7-in navigation system, which gets updated software for 2014." -- AutoTrader (2014)
+- "The 4.3-in touchscreen is a nice standard feature on fancier models, but technophiles may want the full 7-in navigation system." -- AutoTrader (2015)

 - "The audio system itself is pretty good, with six speakers, 172 watts, and AM/FM/Sirius XM/CD/MP3, USB jacks, Bluetooth, and all the usual fun stuff. … It sounds on par with other members of its segment, and for most people will be just fine." -- Jalopnik (2013)

-- "Fold-down seats augment the large trunk in the sedan … and if you haul extra gear but don't want an SUV, the hatchback-only GT is a good pick." -- Kelley Blue Book
+- "Fold-down seats augment the large trunk in the sedan and Coupe, and if you haul extra gear but don't want an SUV, the hatchback-only GT is a good pick." -- Kelley Blue Book

-- "The Elantra sedan features a large trunk when compared to its rivals -- 14.8 cubic feet -- and the liftover height is low." -- Edmunds
+- "The Elantra sedan has a large 14.8-cubic-foot trunk, which is more capacity than most rivals, and the liftover height is low." -- Edmunds

 Next Steps: Hyundai Elantra